ufrisk/MemProcFS/README.md

 Installing:
 ===========
 ## Windows
-Download or clone the Memory Process File System github repository. <b>Pre-built binaries are found in the files folder.</b> If the Memory Process File System is used as an API it is only dependant on the Microsoft Visual C++ Redistributables for Visual Studio 2017 (see below).
+<b>Get the latest [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS-dev/releases/latest) from the latest release.</b> Alternatively clone the repository and build from source.
+If the Memory Process File System is used as an API it is only dependant on the Microsoft Visual C++ Redistributables for Visual Studio 2019 (see below).

 The Memory Process File System is dependant on the [LeechCore project](https://github.com/ufrisk/LeechCore) for memory acquisition.
-The necessary _leechcore.dll_ file is already pre-built and included in the files folder.
+The necessary _leechcore.dll_ file is already pre-built and included together with the pre-built binaries.

-The Memory Process File System is also dependant in the <b>Microsoft Visual C++ Redistributables for Visual Studio 2017</b>.
+The Memory Process File System is also dependant in the <b>Microsoft Visual C++ Redistributables for Visual Studio 2019</b>.
 They can be downloaded from Microsoft [here](https://go.microsoft.com/fwlink/?LinkId=746572).
 Alternatively, if installing the Dokany file system driver please install the <b>DokanSetup_redist</b> version and it will install the required redistributables.

 Mounting the file system requires the <b>Dokany file system library</b> to be installed.
 Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest It is recommended to download and install the <b>DokanSetup_redist</b> version.